Note: This is a translation from the Japanese article.

 - Maintenance cost of local environments such as Appium, Ruby

-We use Swift / XCUITest / CircleCI(iOS Emulator) to run test stable, so I was thinking of running these Appium/Android tests in the cloud.
+We use Swift / XCUITest / CircleCI(iOS Emulator) to run tests stable, so I was thinking of running these Appium/Android tests in the cloud.

-It has become popular to run Android UITest in Firebase Test Lab.
+It has become common to run Android UITest in the Firebase Test Lab.

-One of the tools that I created this test automation environment is called Docker-Android, a Docker image.
+One of the tools that I used to create this test automation environment is called Docker-Android, a Docker image.

-This tool is introduced in AppiumConf2018 in London.
+This tool was introduced in AppiumConf2018 in London.

-- You can use x86 Android emulator, which is better in performance than ARM Android emulator.
+- You can use the x86 Android emulator, which is better in performance than the ARM Android emulator.

-- You can start Appium server inside the container using environmental variable
+- You can start the Appium server inside the container using environmental variable

 - You can connect this container to Selenium Grid easily.

-- You can see behaviors of Android emulator inside the container by using noVNC.
+- You can see the behavior of the Android emulator inside the container by using noVNC.

 - Can capture videos.

-You can create Appium + Selenium Grid test automation environment by writing
+You can create the Appium + Selenium Grid test automation environment by writing

 $ docker-compose up -d